Fabric-Development/fabric-wiki/src/hacking-guide.md

     def __init__(self):
         self.emit("my-really-useful-signal", "this is my super useful argument passed to you, what a useful string")
 ```
-for more details on services, head over to [this wiki page](services.md)
+For more details on services, head over to [this wiki page](services.md).

-# Write a New Widget?
+## Writing a New Widget
-to start writing your own widget you can firstly check if GTK do already support that widget, at the end, we don't want to reinvent the wheel, if GTK does implement the widget you're looking for, then the work will be much less harder, otherwise you don't have to worry since this page will also teach you how to write your own widget from scratch!
+To start writing your own widget, you you should first check if GTK already includes that widget; after all, we don't want to reinvent the wheel.
+If GTK does implement the widget you're looking for, then the work will be much simpler.
+Even if it doesn't, you don't have to worry, since this page will also teach you how to write your own widget from scratch!

-# My Widget Exists Within GTK
+### My Widget Exists Within GTK
-you can do one of the following to get the widget...
+Do one of the following to get the widget:

-- just use it: Fabric is fully compatible with GTK widgets so you can import the widget and use it as you want, note that this will not provide the new widget with all of Fabric's features (i.e setting the style within the construction), to get these features skip to the next point
+- Just use it: Fabric is fully compatible with GTK widgets, so you can import the widget and use it however you need to.
+Note that this will not provide the new widget with all of Fabric's features (i.e setting the style within the construction), so if you require these see the option below.

-- fabricate the widget: _fabricating_ a widget means that you take a GTK widget and convert it into a Fabric widget, this will make you able to use all Fabric features like special methods and properties
+- Fabricate the widget: _fabricating_ a widget means that you take a GTK widget and convert it into a Fabric widget; this will make it possible to use Fabric's features like special methods and properties.

-# Fabricating a GTK Widget
+#### Fabricating a GTK Widget
-to start off you first have to check the type of the widget you want to fabricate, there's two types in general, a normal widget, and a container
+To start fabricating a widget, first check the type of the widget you want to fabricate.
+In general, there are two types of widgets: a regular widget and a container.

-normal widgets (AKA non-containers) are widgets that inherit properties and methods from the base widget (`Widget`) and can't hold any widgets inside of it (i.e, labels and images)
+Normal widgets (AKA non-containers) are widgets that inherit properties and methods directly from the base `Widget` class and can't hold any child widgets (i.e. labels and images).

-containers are normal widgets that inherit properties and methods from the base container class (`Container`) which also inherit methods and properties from the base widget (`Widget`), these container widgets can hold one or multiple widgets as a children (i.e boxes and windows)
+Containers are widgets that inherit properties and methods from the base `Container` class (which eventually inherits methods and properties from the base widget).
+These container widgets can hold one or multiple widgets as children (i.e. boxes and windows).

-to fabricate a non-containing widget you first have to locate where your widget class lives, lets say your widget lives under the name `MyWidget` in GTK
+Next, you should locate where your widget class lives.
+For example, if your non-container widget is under the name `MyWidget` in GTK:
 ```python
 import gi # import the gi repository to get GTK from it later gi.require_version("Gtk", "3.0") # graps the version 3 of GTK since this is what fabric uses